 If you have long hair, style it in such a way that a hard hat still will fit and when you take it off again your hair doesn’t look like Brigitte Bardot’s famous bedhead.

 Do you work in a male dominated field?
 What are your dress code challenges?
-Let me know by email so I can help you.
+I am curious.

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.